The Son of God Is Lord over All

 In my previous article in this series, I described the firmament and what it contains – the sun, moon, and stars.
 According to the Bible, God’s throne is located above the firmament.

-From his lofty position above the earth, the “Most High” watches and sovereignly rules over all things as the Creator, Sustainer, and Lord.
+From his lofty position on the firmament above the earth, the “Most High” watches and sovereignly rules over all things as the Creator, Sustainer, and Lord.

 It is He who sits above the circle of the earth, And its inhabitants are like grasshoppers, Who stretches out the heavens like a curtain, And spreads them out like a tent to dwell in.
 23 He brings the princes to nothing; He makes the judges of the earth useless.
 Isaiah 40:22–23 (NKJV)